malikhan-dev/zenql/README.md

   Built around `Queryable[T]` using modern Go generics

 - **Collectors for result unwrapping**
-  Keep chaining while querying, then explicitly unwrap results when needed, you can use golang features like channels while collecting.
+  Keep chaining while querying, then explicitly unwrap results when needed or stream them.

 ---